SenaThenu/social-media-grower/README.md

 - Automatic & intelligent following (i.e. only follows people who are more likely to follow you back)
 - Dynamic unfollowing to clear cluttered "following" counts
 - Modern and intuitive graphical user interface (always responsive through multi-threading)
-- Allows you to separate your personal activity from automated through whitelists.
+- Allows you to separate your personal activity from automated tasks through whitelists.
 - Is aware of the user-activity restrictions of all the *available* social media platforms to prevent your account from getting banned.
+- Designed to maximise productivity within those restrictions!

+> \[!NOTE]
+>
+> To imitate human behaviour, there's a time gap between actions (around 6 minutes).
+Thus, it takes a considerable amount of time to complete the whole task.
+So, don't be alarmed if there's no change.
+Just let the program do its job and go on with your day...
+> *Tweak this time gap through the source code at your own risk! (recommended to preserve the default)*

 <p align="right"><a href="#readme-top">Jump to Top<img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand gestures/Index Pointing Up.png" alt="Pointing Up" width="25" height="25" /></a></p>